Your electric garage door opener will only work as long you have power. But what if there’s an emergency and you need to get out of your house?

 Like any part of your emergency preparedness plan, you’ll want to regularly test your garage door opener’s battery backup to ensure it’s working correctly.

 These tests should be carried out every six months and according to the following procedure:

 - First, open and close the door, as usual, using electricity from your home.

 - Unplug the power cord of the garage door opener from the outlet.

 - Use the remote to operate the opener as you would typically do.

 - Ensure that the garage door opens and closes on battery power alone.

-In some parts of the country, laws require that garage door opener should have battery backups.
-Even without these laws in place, battery backups are necessary as they can help avert disasters in emergencies.
+In some parts of the country, laws require that garage door openers should have battery backups.
+Even if it’s not legally required, a battery backup is an important safety feature that can help avert disasters in emergencies.

-Battery backups will last for one to two years, and in that time will automatically supply the door opener with enough power for 20 open and close cycles, when there is no power.
-Some garage door openers have backup batteries enclosed with the motor, but an existing garage door opener can also be retrofitted with a backup battery.
+Battery backups automatically supply the door opener with enough power for 20 open and close cycles.
+Some garage door openers have backup batteries enclosed with the motor.
+However, many older garage door openers can be retrofitted with a backup battery.